maniospas/smoll/docs/std.md

 17. does not fit in circular arena
 2. null pointer
-8. iteration end
-9. iterator range
-58. can only place vectors on contiguous buffers
+59. can only place vectors on contiguous buffers
-59. cannot place vectors on buffer offsets
+60. cannot place vectors on buffer offsets
 15. out of bounds

 ### copy - copy a vector
-*Defined in: std/sci/vec.s line 227*
+*Defined in: std/sci/vec.s line 232*

 Grabs a FLOATS for the result as an effect.